q0r3y/shoddy/README.md

 Shoddy is a python utility for downloading files over the internet with the ability to stop a download and pick up where it left off at a later time.

-This allows file downloads to be resumed up after losing internet connection, switching networks, and between shutdowns.
+This allows file downloads to be resumed after losing internet connection, switching networks, and between shutdowns.

 > python .\shoddy.py https[]()://releases.ubuntu.com/22.04.1/ubuntu-22.04.1-desktop-amd64.iso